Snaacky/thewiki/docs/guides/playback.md

 glsl-shader="~~/shaders/<name>"
 ```
 - Confirm your shader is working by pressing *Shift* + *I*, followed by *2*.
-   - Watch for dropped frames or high frame times, as they are a signal that your GPU may not be able to keep up with your shader. *If this applies to you, we suggest switching to a less-demanding shader.*
+   - Watch for dropped frames or high frame times, as they can be a sign that your GPU is unable to keep up with your shader. *If this applies to you, we suggest switching to a less-demanding shader.*

 ===